celliott/nginx-swarm/README.md

 # nginx-swarm

-This is a container that queries docker swarm and generates the nginx config based on the results. nginx-swarm listens for local docker events and triggers update_config on `start` and `kill` events.
+A container that queries docker and generates the nginx config based on the results. nginx-swarm listens for local docker events and triggers update_config on `start` and `kill` events.
 You can also trigger update_config using remote calls.

 TODO
 - Add support for multiple replicas.
 Currently only supports one per container.